MorganConrad/xen/README.md

 #### Converter.ToDocument

-Converts the Xen (usually the root but not necessarily) into a Document.
+Converts the Xen (usually the root but not necessarily) into a org.w3c.dom.Document.
 You must provide a blank Document of your preferred type, _e.g._

     Converter.ToDocument converter = new Converter.ToDocument(someDocumentBuilder.newDocument());   // or new CoreDocumentImpl()
     doc = converter.convert(xelent);